• twitter-icon

 Implications Under the Rules of the Institute of Chartered Accountants:

-• A Chartered Accountant in practice who has been penalized by I.T.
+• A Chartered Accountant in practice who has been penalized by the I.T.
 Department under section 271 J, can be castigated by the Institute of Chartered Accountants of India (ICAI) also on the ground of professional violation under the Chartered Accountants Act, 1949.

 • Penalty u/s 271J is leviable irrespective of the fact that penalty can/cannot be imposed on the associated assessee who also used the same false information.